Ekkara/Lagalt-Backend/README.md

 ![LagaltNo-CaseDigram](https://user-images.githubusercontent.com/60743602/228863642-43f4996e-de33-4137-b283-c4dedb9539a3.PNG)

 ## License Information:
-- Refer to the LICENSE file within the project repository for information regarding the licensing and usage of the Lagalt.no Backend.
+- Refer to the LICENSE file within the project repository for information regarding the licensing and Lagalt is licensed under the MIT License.

 Made by: Erik Gustafsson, Mikael Niazi and Tommy Pham